btcpayserver/blog/blog/_posts/btcpay-server-1-4-0.md

 Plugins, plugins, plugins.
 We've been talking about them for few months now.
 But you've never really understood how they may be useful to you?
 Well, today we're releasing LNBank, a plugin that allows server admins to enable Lightning payments for their users.
 LNBank is_________.

 <!-- We need to add LNBank photo and explanation once we're sure it'll be released -->

+## Invoice states 🧾

+In this version, you may notice that we renamed our invoice states:

+- Paid, confirmed = Processing
+- Complete = Settled

+We did this so that our UI reflects the back-end better and reflects our actual invoice states in the new Greenfield API.

 ## Greenfield API 🧑‍💻